14 Bug Report Templates to Copy for QA Testing [2024]

 You can even use labels to define the importance of your bugs (critical, major, minor, trivial, enhancement).

-Next, start adding a Trello card for each bug.
+Next, add a Trello card for each bug.

 A well-documented bug report in Trello should look like this: